 Section 6.
 Annual Meeting.
-In addition to any other meetings of the municipal membership of CCSWA which may be called, there shall be at least one annual meeting of the full membership of CCSWA in December of each year to: (1) fill member vacancies occurring on the Executive Committee in the next calendar year, provided, however, that the initial members of the Executive Committee need not be elected at an annual meeting; (2) to elect the officers of CCSWA for the next calendar year from among the members of the Executive Committee, provided, however, that the initial officers of CCSWA need not be elected at an annual meeting; (3) to adopt the final annual budget of CCSWA for the next fiscal year; and (4) to consider and/or enact such other business as shall be deemed advisable at such meeting, including, without limitation, the consideration or enactment of any matter reserved for determination by the full membership of the Authority as provided in these By-Laws.
+In addition to any other meetings of the municipal membership of CCSWA which may be called, there shall be at least one (1) annual meeting of the full membership of CCSWA in each calendar year to: (1) fill member vacancies occurring on the Executive Committee in the next calendar year, provided, however, that the initial members of the Executive Committee need not be elected at an Annual Meeting; (2) to elect the officers of CCSWA for the next calendar year from among the members of the Executive Committee, provided, however, that the initial officers of CCSWA need not be elected at an Annual Meeting; (3) to adopt the final annual budget of CCSWA for the next fiscal year; and (4) to consider and/or enact such other business as shall be deemed advisable at such meeting, including, without limitation, the consideration or enactment of any matter reserved for determination by the full membership of the Authority as provided in these By-Laws.
+The exact date of such Annual Meeting may vary year to year and shall be set by resolution of the Executive Committee with proper notice to the full membership.

 Section 7.
 Quorum and Voting Requirements.
-At the CCSWA annual meeting or any other meeting of the full membership of CCSWA, a simple majority of the total number of municipal members of CCSWA shall constitute a quorum.
-No action of the full membership of CCSWA shall be valid and binding unless adopted by an affirmative vote of a majority of the total number of tiered votes, as provided for in Article III, Section 5, of the municipal members of CCSWA present and voting at a duly called meeting, subject to higher voting requirements applicable to particular matters such as those set forth in Section 3 of Article II, Article IV, Section 6 of Article V and Section 5 of Article VI of these By-Laws.
+At the CCSWA Annual Meeting or any other meeting of the full membership of CCSWA, a simple majority of the total number of municipal members of CCSWA shall constitute a quorum.
+No action of the full membership of CCSWA shall be valid and binding unless adopted by an affirmative vote of a majority of the total number of tiered votes, as providedherein, of the municipal members of CCSWA present and voting at a duly called meeting, subject to higher voting requirements applicable to particular matters such as those set forth in these By-Laws.

 Section 8.
 Notice of Authority Full Membership Meetings.
-Written or printed notice stating the place, day, and hour of the meeting of the full membership of CCSWA shall be delivered not less than ten (10) nor more than sixty (60) calendar days before the date of the meeting (by mail, e-mail or fax, at the discretion of the Secretary) to the chief executive official of each municipal member of CCSWA.
+Written or printed notice stating the place, day, and hour of the meeting of the full membership of CCSWA shall be delivered not less than ten (10) nor more than sixty (60) calendar days before the date of the meeting (by mail, e-mail, or fax, at the discretion of the Secretary) to the chief executive official of each municipal member of CCSWA.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the chief executive official of each municipal member at his or her address as it appears on the records of the Authority, with postage thereon prepaid.
-Any matter relating to the affairs of the Authority may be brought up for discussion (and added to the agenda by a majority vote of the total number of tiered votes, as provided for in Article III, Section 5, of those present) at the annual meeting or any other meeting of the Authority’s municipal members, whether or not stated in the notice of the meeting, provided, however, that unless stated in the notice of the meeting, no By-Law provision may be brought up for adoption, amendment or repeal.
+Any matter relating to the affairs of the Authority may be brought up for discussion (and added to the agenda by a majority vote of the total number of tiered votes, as provided for herein , of those present) at the annual meeting or any other meeting of the Authority’s municipal members, whether or not stated in the notice of the meeting, provided, however, that unless stated in the notice of the meeting, no By-Law provision may be brought up for adoption, amendment, or repeal.

 Section 9.
 Order of Business.
 The order of business at the annual meeting of the Authority’s full membership and, insofar as practical, at all other meetings of the Authority’s full membership, shall be established by the Executive Committee.

 Section 10.
 Conduct of Authority Meetings.
-All meetings of the full membership of CCSWA, including, without limitation, meetings described in Article IV of these By-Laws, shall be conducted in accordance with the provisions of the Connecticut Freedom of Information statues and regulations.
+All meetings of the full membership of CCSWA, including, without limitation, meetings described in these By-Laws, shall be conducted in accordance with the provisions of the Connecticut Freedom of Information statues and regulations and may be remote only, consistent with provisions in Connecticut Public Act 22-2, as amended from time to time.

 ARTICLE IV